Oradea International Airport: Ground transportation

-Oradea Transport Local provides a bus service (No.28) between Oradea International Airport and the city centre of Oradea.
-The price of a ticket is 6 RON.
+Oradea Transport Local provides a bus service (No. 28) between Oradea International Airport and the city centre of Oradea.
+The price of a ticket is 3 RON.
 The timetable of this route is adjusted to the arrivals and departures of the flights.
-Currently the bus route is suspended from 28 March 2020 and an exact date of the restart is not available.
 Cabs/taxis are also available.
 The price of a ride to the city centre is about 30 RON.